Key Quote

 RAD — PROGRESS

 Antony progresses dramatically in this scene: he enters as a seemingly grief-stricken mourner and emerges as the play's most powerful political force.
 His rhetorical progression — from apparent humility to crowd manipulation — demonstrates how language can transform power dynamics.
-Antony's growth is in political intelligence: he understands that emotions, not arguments, move crowds.
+Antony's growth is in political intelligencepolitical intelligence — The ability to understand and manipulate political dynamics: he understands that emotions, not arguments, move crowds.

 Key Words